stainlesspot/in-60-seconds/PITCHME.md

 9. License Must Not Restrict Other Software

 10. License Must Be Technology-Neutral
-@olend
+@ulend

 +++

-### The Fre Software Definition
+### The Free Software Definition
 the Four Freedoms:
 @ul
-- The freedom to run the program as you wish, for any purpose (freedom 0).
+0. The freedom to run the program as you wish, for any purpose.

-- The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+1. The freedom to study how the program works, and change it so it does your computing as you wish.
 Access to the source code is a precondition for this.

-- The freedom to redistribute copies so you can help your neighbor (freedom 2).
+2. The freedom to redistribute copies so you can help your neighbor (freedom 2).

-- The freedom to distribute copies of your modified versions to others (freedom 3).
-By doing this you can give the whole community a chance to benefit from your changes.
-Access to the source code is a precondition for this.
+3. The freedom to distribute copies of your modified versions to others (freedom 3).
 @ulend

 ---